zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Designed robust pipelines to deal with unexpected scenarios such as missing files

-- Migrated Databricks CSV tables into Azure SQL database for user-facing queries
+- Migrated Databricks CSV tables over to Azure SQL database for user-facing queries

 - Hosted simple Flask application for viewing data reports and some exploratory analsyis through Azure SQL Server